3D printing is a fine art in a world full of beginners. Fortunately the internet is full of support and sympathetic ears from other printers.

 Fix 2: Check the flow rate.
 If it is over or under constantly, the print head motor may be running like it’s supposed to (Makerbot “Smart” heads are notorious for this).
 You can play with the flow rate to see if this helps.

-4. Problem: Gaps in top / bottom layers
+4. 3d printing errors: Gaps in top / bottom layers

 Gaps in the layers make your print look like a sieve, and makes the print brittle.
 I’ve done this when I try to rush prints by making every shell and layer as thin as possible.